-All coffee machines are prone to accumulations of coffee oil, imparting increased bitterness and unpleasant off-flavors to the brews they make.
+All coffee machines are prone to accumulations of coffee oil, imparting increased bitterness and unpleasant off-flavors to the brews they make, according to Roasty Coffee.
 It is important to keep any implements that come in contact with the beans or brew clean in order to prevent this.
-In French presses, the filter is the most commonly affected surface.
-The same is true for drip coffee makers.
+In French presses, the filter is the most commonly affected surface, and the same is true for drip coffee makers.
 Commercial espresso machines need to have their heads cleaned several times throughout the day to avoid producing bitter coffee.

 Commercial Coffee Machine Cleansers